 Appearance

-Sea urchins look like porcupines, and that’s why some people call them sea porcupines.
-They are small and measure between 3 and 10 cm (1 to 4 inches), weigh an average of one pound, and are covered by sharp spines like porcupines, as we’ve mentioned above.
+Sea urchins look like porcupines, some people call them sea porcupines.
+They are small and measure between 3 and 10 cm (1 to 4 inches), weigh an average of one pound, and are covered by sharp spines like porcupines.

 These spines vary in length and color depending on the species, but they are typically short and black or brown.
 Some species have longer, more colorful spines.

-Some mature sea urchins have spherical bodies with five equally sized parts.
+Some mature species have spherical bodies with five equally sized parts.
 Several sea urchins are oval with distinct rear and front ends, which gives them a degree of bilateral symmetry.
 Due to this ‘irregular’ body form, these sea urchins can easily burrow through soft materials like sand.

 Diet

-Most sea urchins are omnivorous, meaning feeding on various plants and animals.
+Most of them are omnivorous, meaning feeding on various plants and animals.
 They are known to graze on algae, which they scrape off rocks and other surfaces using their small, tooth-like structures called ‘Aristotle’s lantern.’
 Some species also feed on small invertebrates, such as worms and snails, and even dead plant and animal matter.

 Reproduction